kshinoz98/Beginning-CAD/README.md

 # PullCopter [4.1-4.5]
 [Link to PullCopter](https://cvilleschools.onshape.com/documents/0d70f655203ca304cb3c5b7d/w/f55603f962f6fc74f5548a68/e/41d730c570a8d75fce9f51b6)
 ### Description

-In the Unit 4 assignments, I was student B. To complete the assignment, the only thing I had to do was follow the instructions.
+In this assignment, I followed the instructions to construct, constrain and finally animate a usable Spin Copter.
+In the Unit 4 assignments, I was student B so I contructed the spinner and the prop.

 ## 4.1 - Teamwork Makes the Dream Work!
 ### Image